InstrumentsLearn

 11. Repinique

-The Repinique consists of a metal body and a nylon head tightened with metal tuning rods.
-Like the Alfaia, the Repinique is carried with a shoulder strap attached to a tuning rod.
+The repinique consists of a metal body and a nylon head tightened with metal tuning rods.
+Like the alfaia, it is carried with a shoulder strap attached to a tuning rod.

-The Repinique is quite similar to the tenor drum used in marching bands and the tom drum.
+The repinique is similar to the tenor drum used in marching bands and the tom drum.
 As a lead instrument, it alerts the rest of the bateria of rhythmic changes.
 In samba, it guides the dancer to keep the tempo and rhythm.

 These days, you can find this instrument in soccer or football matches.
 It is used along with other percussion groups to incite excitement.